 The first maps of Polynesian islands including Hawai'i are inconsistent with current maps even when the names themselves remain the same.
 This is occurs from a few reasons.
 Hawai'i among other Polynesians had no written language, the Europeans that where mapping the pacific where themselves from different European countries, and the vowel sounds in Polynesian languages were foreign and difficult to write on a first voyage.

-On Cook's map of what we now as the islands of Hawai'i labeled them "The Sandwich Isles"
+On Cook's map of what we know as the islands of Hawai'i were labeled as "The Sandwich Isles"